pavan88800/AWS-React-native-blog-app/README.md

 # AWS-React-native-blog-app

-* This project was generated with Expo React-Native and this APP Is use for to Create Blog
+* This project was generated with Expo React-Native and this APP Is used for to Create Blog

+# Tech stack

+- React-Native Expo
+- AWS Amplify
+- AWS Cognito
+- AWS dynamodb

 # Install, Configure & Run